jeffreydarlington/Landing_Pages/Login_page/README.md

 ## Technologies Used

-- HTML
+-HTML5: Structure of the page.
-- CSS (with Google Fonts and Font Awesome for icons)
+-CSS3: Styling and layout with flex-box and animations(with Google Fonts and Font Awesome for icons)
-- JavaScript
+-JavaScript: Form toggling and basic interactivity.
+Project Structure
+-index.html: Contains the structure of the login page.
+-style.css: Contains the styling for the login page, including animations and responsive design.
+-script.js: Handles the form toggling between Sign Up and Sign In.

 ## Usage